slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On independence

 <!--
-Codependent no more: How to stop controlling others and start caring for yourself.
+- Codependent no more: How to stop controlling others and start caring for yourself.

-Practice doing without things you think you need.
+- Practice doing without things you think you need.
-Once we’re bought, it’s hard to get out.
+- Once we’re «bought», it’s hard to get out.
 While we all start out wanting more independence, we increasingly live lifestyles that make us dependent.
-The bank owned them.
-Work owned them.
+The bank owns us.
+Work owns us.

 3. You have to make the definite decision to succeed.
 The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.

-> *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'*
 > *'Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened.' -- Winston Churchill*
 > *'How we spend our days is how we spend our lives.' -- Annie Dillard*
 > *'Só os mais corajosos conseguem fazer a paz' -- Trump*
-> *'Wisdom is nothing more profound than an ability to follow one’s own advice.' -- Sam Harris*
 - There are many yous: Like apps on a smartphone, different systems in your brain with different goals can take control at different times, which is why you can behave so inconsistently.
 Meditation can prevent hijacking: Over time, meditation can rewire your brain to be less impulsively reactive and allow you to thoughtfully respond to your feelings.
 Mini-meditations help in the moment: By focusing on your breath during a tense moment you can get some of the long term effects of meditation right when you need them.
 - do u want ur daughter to date somebody like u?
 - I believe in principles. the basics are really important. not jargon or specifics. understand it not memorize it. you only need to understand a few basic concepts. complexity emerges from very simple rules.